megacamelus/camel-upstream-info/camel-documentation/camel-spring-ws.md

 Qname(key)=value attribute in the soap header.
 Recommended is to create a QName class directly and put any key into header.

-# How to transform the soap header using a stylesheet
+## How to transform the soap header using a stylesheet

-The header transformation filter (HeaderTransformationMessageFilter.java) can be used to transform the soap header for a soap request.
+The header transformation filter (`HeaderTransformationMessageFilter`) can be used to transform the soap header for a soap request.
 If you want to use the header transformation filter, see the below example:

     <bean id="headerTransformationFilter" class="org.apache.camel.component.spring.ws.filter.impl.HeaderTransformationMessageFilter">
         <constructor-arg index="0" value="org/apache/camel/component/spring/ws/soap-header-transform.xslt"/>